 Each credit is equivalent to at least four hours a week of actual work for a 14 week term (minimum 50 hours per term-credit hour).
 You should give yourself enough time to consult with faculty regarding how many credit hours you should take.

 All students are required to take some sort of lab safety training.
 This can be done by watching a safety video in the Science Learning Center (1720 Chem) or by taking a class offered by OSEH.
 Please consult your faculty research advisor for specific instructions.

 All students must submit a lab report/summary (1-2 pages) both to their research advisor and to the department by the last day of exams unless required earlier by their research advisor.

-The following Biophysics faculty have lab openings for undergraduate students in SPRING/SUMMER and/or FALL 2013 (please email the faculty member for more information).
+The following Biophysics faculty have lab openings for undergraduate students in WINTER 2014 (please email the faculty member for more information).
 If you want to work in a specific faculty member's lab and do not see them listed below, you are still encouraged to email them with an inquiry!

 2. As a paid research assistant

 3. Through the university's Undergraduate Research Opportunities (UROP) program